 Tynor Australia Kids Sling (from $27.99): Perk up sprouts sporting a sling for several weeks (and a not so happy face) with a super cool sling.
 Designed to hold and support sprained or broken arms while they recuperate and recover.

 25. Baby toothbrush

-While bambino’s body is working overtime on getting better, a good bath is just what they need to help soothe and settle any aches or pains.
+While bambino’s body is working overtime on getting better, a good soak in a baby bath tub is just what they need to help soothe and settle any aches or pains.

 27. Hypoallergenic tape

-Nexcare Gentle Paper Tape and Dispenser ($7.07): Soft, sensitive skin can often be irritated by paper tape so choose a hypoallergenic, gentle version to avoid any irritation.
-Nexcare is latex free, breathable and holds well on damp skin.
+Nexcare Gentle Paper Tape and Dispenser ($5.95): Soft, sensitive skin can often be irritated by paper tape so choose a hypoallergenic, gentle version to avoid any irritation.
+Nexcare is latex-free, breathable and holds well on damp skin.

 28. Nail Clippers

 Nail Snail ($18.95): Keeping little nails trimmed minimises scratches and helps keep germs at bay.
 This baby is a nail trimmer, nail file and under nail cleaner all-in-one.
 The Snail’s safety guard protects their skin and the V-shaped blade allows parents to see what they’re doing.
 No pinching, no fretting, no fuss.